Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Results

 Gain-calibration algorithms do not reach this ideal gain for two reasons: the finite calibration resolution needed to reach a minimum signal-to-noise ratio for the gain solutions (gain-discretisation), and the non-convex nature of the optimisation problem leading to solution errors.
 Gain-discretisation introduces errors because variations on scales smaller than a solution interval cannot be captured.
 In other words, a single matrix $\mathmat{J}_{p,k}$ cannot fully compensate for modelling errors in $\mathmat{A}_{p,l,d}$ as a function of $l$ (time and frequency indices within a solution interval) or $d$ (source direction within a calibration cluster).
 Therefore, if the variation of the station-beam in space, time, or frequency is not well-modelled within a solution interval, these intra-interval errors remain present after calibration.
 Additionally, the ideal gain may have spectral variations on scales that are suppressed by the low-pass filter.
 This effect is especially strong near nulls in the calibration beam, where the desired gain peak approaches infinity in case the true beam is non-zero.
 Around a null, the ideal gain solution has a very rapid rise and fall.
 However, such changes cannot be captured with a smooth gain solution.
 This rise and fall is visible as the horizontal red streak in the bottom panel of \Cref{fig:res_beam_vt}.
 In addition to these resolution-based effects, there is a risk of non-convergence (after the maximum number of iterations) or convergence to a local minimum in the optimisation problem.
 This occurs because the final gain solution $\mathmat{J}_{p,k}$ depends on the intermediate estimates of the gains of all stations and all directions.
 Therefore, an error in one direction for one station can potentially affect the estimates of all other gains.

 With a noisy 12~hr simulation in hand, we run { DDECAL}.
 The errors in the gain-calibration solutions in the direction of Cas A are shown in \Cref{fig:res_gain-comparison}.
 In all panels, the single point-source models are used for Cas A and Cyg A, but the spectral regularisation settings vary between panels.
 The gain error is computed by dividing the amplitude of the calculated gain by the amplitude of the ideal gain (i.e. the ratio of the true and calibration beams shown in the bottom panel of \Cref{fig:res_beam_vt}).
-The top panel of \Cref{fig:res_gain-comparison} shows the result if no spectral regularisation is used during calibration.
-This calibration method is not useful in practice, because it leads to overfitting of the data.
-This unregularised solution is therefore only shown for illustration purposes.
+The top panel of \Cref{fig:res_gain-comparison} shows the result if no spectral regularisation is used during calibration, and generally follows the expected gain behaviour shown in the bottom panel of \Cref{fig:res_beam_vt}.
+The unregularised solution is not useful in practice due to overfitting of the data, as is visible as the rapid variations in the lower right corner of the plot.
+We include the unregularised solution here purely as a reference plot, to illustrate the effect that regularisation has.
 The discretisation of the gains, discussed above, is clearly visible as steps in the gains every 2.5 minutes.
 Additionally, the gains are underestimated along the null in the calibration beam, as is evident from the orange regions in the same areas where the null was identified in \Cref{fig:res_beam_vt}.
 Because the ideal gain approaches infinity here, this underestimation is expected.
 However, because the null in the calibration beam is narrow, this affects few channels, that could be flagged later.